-The Revised Proposal also required the Assigning Supplier to provide the Notice of Assignment letter via the agreed upon means of communication between the competitive supplier and customer (U.S. Mail or email).
+The Revised Proposal also required the Assigning Supplier to provide the Notice of supplier and customer (U.S. Mail or email).
 Revised Proposal at 3.
 If there is no agreement as to the customer's preferred means of communication, then the Assigning Supplier would be required to send the letter via U.S. Mail.
 Revised Proposal at 3.
 In addition, the Revised